EricDEmery/django-jams/pseudocode.md

 ## About ##
     in this project we are utilizing DJANGO REST with our database to create a music application layout similar to spotify or apple music

+## MoSCoW ##

+**Must Have**

+-Django Framework

+-Django Rest Framework

+-Relationship Diagram to show database structure

+-PostgreSQL DB

+-Foreign Keys

+-API capabilities to display JSON

+-Models for Songs, Artists, Albums, etc

+**Should Have**

+-CRUD capabilities to manipulate the database

+**Could Have**

+-Extra Fields in the tables such as Release dates, song lengths etc

+**Won't Have**

+-The ability to listen to music

+-Literally any music at all

 ## Database Structure ##